About STEF

 To me, that should be enough, but unfortunately, it is not.

 My childhood was marked by homophobia, bullying, and abuse, teaching me to hate myself as I grew up.
 It stripped away my childhood and a significant part of my life.
-At 17, overwhelmed with shame and guilt, I quit my competitive figure skating career after finally making it to Nationals, simply unable to endure the abuse any longer.

 I am not rich, I am not a star, and I haven’t done anything particularly amazing.
 I’m just an ordinary person who wakes up each morning, feeling an urgency to enjoy each moment as much as possible.
 I do my best to live in the present, striving to embrace every minute with gratitude.
 I finally feel that I deserve to be happy with myself and to have the life I always wanted, and that is the most amazing feeling.
 I have decided that I have the same right as anyone else on this earth to live a happy and fulfilled life, we all do.
 Why not?
 Don’t you agree?